 Mergermarket is the leading provider of forward-looking M&A intelligence and data to investment banks, private equity firms, law firms, accounting firms, corporates and other M&A professionals around the world.
 WWW.MERGERMARKET.COM

-GID BIO, a privately held cellular medicine company, is looking to raise between USD 20m and USD 25m to support a pivotal Phase 3 trial and potential commercialization, said CEO William Cimino.
+GID BIO, a privately held cellular therapy company, is looking to raise between USD 20m and USD 25m to support a pivotal Phase 3 trial and potential commercialization, said CEO William Cimino.

 Louisville, Colorado-based GID is about to begin the trial, which focuses on osteoarthritis of the knee and is expected to take roughly 18 to 24 months to complete.
 After that, GID will seek pre-market approval (PMA) from the Food & Drug Administration (FDA) for its tissue processing platform.